-The management of customer zero-party data (consents, preferences, and insights) should be a central repository connected to all departments, units, and appropriate applications.
+Preference management should be a central repository connected to all departments, units, and appropriate applications.
 If information isn't easily available across the enterprise, customers will be lost through repetition, contradiction and frustration with a business that doesn't seem to remember what they want and doesn't send them the content they expect and need.

-The requirement for a centralized system underlines the need for a truly neutral solution.
+The requirement for a centralized system underlines the need for a truly neutral preference management solution.
 Native architecture that is incompatible with various CRM systems, ESPs, or contact center management platforms is doomed to failure.

 In addition, centralization of prospect and customer data is critical for compliance and risk mitigation.
-Centralization reduces risk and enhances safe harbor positioning by providing monitoring of critical compliance activities and establishing complete audit records of consent and preference history.
+Centralization reduces risk and enhances safe harbor positioning by providing monitoring of critical compliance activities and establishing complete audit records of preference history.
 Moreover, it facilitates quick responses to inquiries and customer complaints and should improve vendor accountability through process and activity monitoring and alerts.

 In short, centralization empowers oversight and allows for organizational governance.
-For example, when a leading satellite radio service began a consent and preference management implementation project, its IT department discovered that preferences and insights were being captured and stored in myriad disconnected systems, such as the website, contact center, marketing services, Excel spreadsheets, and more.
+For example, when a leading satellite radio service began a preference management implementation project, its IT department discovered that preferences were being captured and stored in myriad disconnected systems, such as the website, contact center, marketing services, Excel spreadsheets, and more.

-Alarmed by the risk presented by passive possession of so much data, the enterprise pivoted to an intensive process of assessment to determine what was valid and actionable, what was obsolete, and what was simply irretrievable.
+Alarmed by the risk presented by passive possession of so much data, the enterprise pivoted to an intensive process of assessment to determine what was valid and actionable, what was obsolete and what was simply irretrievable.
 They engaged PossibleNOW to act as that essential central repository, a proven architecture that could connect to their entire roster of stove-piped systems and frameworks.

-Conclusion: Track Results and Prove ROI
+Track Results and Prove ROI

-By limiting the scope of the original zero-party data management project, enterprises can simplify metrics and create powerful business cases for additional investment and expansion.
-In many instances, consent and preference management is initially introduced as an opt-down initiative designed to convert opt-outs to targeted opt-ins.
+By limiting the scope of the original preference management project, enterprises can simplify metrics and create powerful business cases for additional investment and expansion.
+In many instances, preference management is initially introduced as an opt-down initiative designed to convert opt-outs to targeted opt-ins.
 Within 90 days of full implementation, opt-down initiatives have been shown to convert opt-outs to targeted opt-ins by more than 60 percent.